jgithubs/jsplayarea/README.md

 ### What Remains

-* Connect the two screens (via the scripts).
-* The readAudio script needs to:
-  * sList.txt that contains the audio, picture/duration
-  * The file links needs to be set to the actual file
-  * The run-kill.sh needs to be run so that the run-loop can pickup new files.
-* Complete the run-loop.sh
 * Testing
+  * Turn up the volume (via script or before hand).
+* Need to determine how to place the content on a usb stick.
+  * The students can create their own content (jpg, mp3) using a PC.
-* Need a way to move the content from the kids to the pi.
+  * Need to document the format of the usb stick (directory, etc.)

 ## Documentation